Asymptotic and Finite Sample Analysis of Nonexpansive Stochastic Approximations with Markovian Noise: Asymptotic Analysis of SKM Iterations

-We now impose assumptions on the additive noise. \begin{assumption}[Additive Noise] \end{assumption} The first part of Assumption \ref{as:e1} can be interpreted as a requirement that the total amount of additive noise remains finite, akin to the assumption on $e_t$ in~\eqref{eq inexact km update} in \citet{bravo2019rates}.
+The first part of Assumption \ref{as:e1} can be interpreted as a requirement that the total amount of additive noise remains finite.
 Additionally, we impose a condition on the second moment of this noise, requiring it to converge at the rate $\fO \qty(\frac{1}{n})$.
-While these assumptions on ${\e{1}_n}$ may seem restrictive, it should be noted that even if $\e{1}_n$ were absent, our work would still extend the results of \citep{bravo2024stochastic} to cases involving Markovian noise, as the Markovian noise component is already incorporated in $Y_n$, which represents a significant result.
-For most RL applications involving algorithms which have only one set of weights, the additional noise $\e{1}_k$ will simply be 0.
-We are now ready to present the main convergence result.
+While these assumptions on ${\e{1}_n}$ may seem restrictive, it should be noted that even if $\e{1}_n$ were absent, our work would still extend the results of \citet{bravo2024stochastic} to cases involving Markovian noise, as the Markovian noise component is already incorporated in $Y_n$, which represents a significant result.
+For most RL applications involving algorithms which have only one set of learnable weights, the additional noise $\e{1}_k$ will simply be 0.
+We are now ready to present the asymptotic analysis of~\eqref{eq:skm_markov}.

 \begin{theorem} Let Assumptions \ref{as:steadystate} - \ref{as:e1} hold.
 Then the iterates $\qty{x_n}$ generated by~\\\eqref{eq:skm_markov} satisfy